Neilos/git_nonprogrammers_guide/README.md

 Make sure you're happy with all the changes before carrying on.

-### Step 3: Commit to the set of changes and store a new directory version
+### Step 2: Store changes (aka make a commit)

+The git term for storing a set of changes is "committing the changes".
+At the same time git stores the changes, a new version of the directory is also stored.

-To store a new version of the directory, fill in the form at the bottom left of the page.
+Fill in the form at the bottom left of the page to store (aka commit) your changes.

   1. Enter a short description of the changes in the "Summary" field.
 It is best practice to use the *present imperative tense* (e.g. "add such and such", "Make it clear that this is that", "Remove unnecessary lines about such and such")
   2. Enter a longer description in the "description" field.
 It is best practice to outline the actual reasons for these changes here.
   3. Click the button "Commit to [branch name]".

-A new version of the directory has now been stored, and the changes made to create the new directory version are also stored in something that git calls a "commit".

-## How to view previous changes

-Every time a new version of the directory is stored, git records something called a "commit".
-Each commit is a record of the changes (i.e. changes to the files) that were associated with the creation of a new version of the directory.
-You can view the changes associated with each version by examining the history (aka the commit history).

-### Step 1: Select a label name (aka branch)

-Remember that changes you commit to are associated with a label you set up.
-(Even if you forget to associate them with a label your changes still get labelled with the "master" label).
-Remember also that git's name for labels is "branch".
+The changes you've made are now stored (aka committed), and git has also stored a new version of the directory, which you can return to at a later date if you want.

+## Publish and backup your changes to github

+The git term for publishing your changes is "pushing".

-Select the label (aka branch) you're interesting from the drop down at the top of the screen.
+Make sure you the right lable (aka branch) is selected.
+Then click the "publish" button in the top left of the screen.

+## Open the repository on GitHub

+Select "View on GitHub" from the "Repository"
+The repository will open on github in your browser.

+## Create a change proposal (aka a pull request)

+Github allows you to propose changes so that others in your team can review, comment, and either accept or reject.

+The github term for a change proposal is a "pull request".

+### Step 1: Start new pull request

+On GitHub click the button "New pull request"

-### Step 2: View the history
+### Step 2: Select the label (aka branch)

-Click the "History" tab button.
-On the left of the screen are the list of commits associated with the selected label (aka branch); newest changes appear at the top.
+At the top of the screen in the "compare: master" select box select your label.

-### Step 3: View changes for a commit
+### Step 3: Review the changes

-Click a commit to see the set of changes included in that commit.
-The exact changes included in the selected commit will appear on the right of the screen.
-Lines that have been removed show in red and lines that have been added show in green.
+Scroll down to review the changes: line by line or commit by commit.
+If you're happy continue.

+### Step 4: Write a description

+Write a description of the changes, including any reasons why you think the changes are necessary.

+### Step 5: Create pull request

+Click the button "Create pull request"

+## Review change proposal (aka pull request)

+On GitHub, click the pull requests tab and click the pull request you want to use

+See acomments (only still relevant comments) from people on the comments tab.

+Review the changes, one commit at a time on the commits tab, or review the changes file by file and line by line on the Files Changes tab.

+### How to leave inline comments

+On Github, on the pull request screen, when reviewing the changes file by file and line by line on the "Files Changed" tab, hover over a line and click the plus(+) sign to add an inline comment about that part of the changes.

+### How to leave a general comment on all the changes

+On Github, on the pull request screen, on the conversation tab fill in the add comment form to add a general comment (e.g. "Looks good to me", "Rubbish.
+Don't talk to me ever again")

+### How to make amendments to the change proposal (aka pull request)

+The change proposal (aka pull request) is entirely amendable.
+Just make more commits against the label (aka branch) and publish them and the new changes will show up against the pull request.

+Github is even clever enough to hide comments that are made obsolete by subsequently published changes.

+### Approve or reject a change proposal (aka pull request)

+When you're sure everyone has finished commenting and adjusting the amendments accordingly you can choose to accept the change or reject it.

+## How to accept

+The GitHub term for accepting a change proposal and incorporating the changes into the master version of the directory is "merging the branch to master".

+On Github, on the pull request screen, on the conversation tab click the "Merge pull request" button

+## How to reject

+You can reject a change proposal by closing the pull request

+On Github, on the pull request screen, on the conversation tab, click the "Close pull request" button to reject the changes.